pan-0/BLayout/DOCS.md

  *
  * The order of the `lays` array is important! `blcalc()` takes the order into
  * account when computing its result.
 And it does that for the simple reason
- * that the whole point of this header is to allow the programmer to layout
+ * that the whole point of this header is to allow the programmer to lay out
  * their objects in memory exactly how they want.
 Hence, we preserve the order,
  * because it might be important, we wouldn't know.
 If the order is _not_
  * important to _you_, this detail doesn't impair you.